metacosm/quarkus-power/README.md

 To use the extension:

 1. Clone this repository locally
-2. Build the code using `mvn install -DskipTests` (tests currently only work on macOS)
+2. Build the code using `mvn install`
 3. Add the extension to the application which energy consumption you wish to measure.
 Since the extension is not yet released, you will need to add it manually as a dependency to your application:
     ```xml